VirtoCommerce/vc-docs/platform/developer-guide/docs/GraphQL-Storefront-API-Reference-xAPI/Catalog/objects/Property/PropertyDictItemEdge.md

 # PropertyDictionaryItemEdge ==~object~==

-The `PropertyDictionaryItemEdge` is an edge in a connection from an object to another object of type `PropertyDictionaryItem`.
+This type is an edge in a connection from an object to another object of type `PropertyDictionaryItem`.

 ## Fields